Positive Mental Attitude: 10 Mindsets For Happiness

 Either way, you're tethered to an illusion.
 The past is gone.
 The future doesn't exist.
 But somehow you're able to create a tremendous amount of discomfort over these non-existent scenarios.
 Your thoughts run rampant in your brain, creating all sorts of havoc without anyone stopping them.
 It's like having a toddler in the house whose parents implement no rules or restrictions.

 Your thoughts produce powerful emotions, and it's these emotions that can make your life miserable and difficult.
 But I'm here to be your mental “Super Nanny” and tell you it's time to get control of your toddler thoughts and become the boss of your brain.
-Once you learn to control your thoughts, you can build a positive mental attitude that fosters peace of mind, confidence, happiness, and self-awareness.
+Once you learn to control your thoughts, you can build a positive attitude that fosters peace of mind, confidence, happiness, and self-awareness.

 1. Create awareness.